 After sending a message to Sean, you will be able to order a new background check for $7.99.
 As part of your tutor selection process, we encourage you to run updated background checks.
 Please also review the safety tips for hiring tutors.

 Hello prospective student!
-I'm a 27-year-old beginning a PhD in computational neuroscience at UC Berkeley.
-My credentials include a BA in chemistry from Northwestern University, a Certificate of Language Teaching to Adults (CELTA) from International House Krakow, and most recently an MS in computational biology from George Mason University.
-I taught English in Poland and South Korea for two years, and have three years and ~800 hours of experience tutoring high school science and math.
+I'm a 27-year-old PhD student in computational neuroscience at UC Berkeley.
+My credentials include a BA in chemistry from Northwestern University, a Certificate of Language Teaching to Adults (CELTA) from International House Krakow, and an MS in computational biology from George Mason University.
+I taught English in Poland and South Korea for two years, and have four years and ~1000 hours of experience tutoring science and math at the high school and early undergraduate level.

 I know how school is.
 I've spent plenty of time in the roles of both student and teacher.
 There are serious issues with the way our education system both motivates and tests students.
 All too often, the time and grade pressures of school stunt exploration and incentivize the memorization of the exact procedures needed to succeed on exams-- i.e. school implicitly "teaches to the test".
 The students that get sucked into this trap are missing out intellectually, but there are also serious consequences for their future grades.
 If a student is unable to apply concepts from algebra and calculus outside of the limited context of math textbook exercises, she will have a *very* difficult time with high school and college-level physics and chemistry.